-522.03 SPONSON FIN
+522.03 SPONSON FIN FOR HYDROPLANE TYPE BOATS

-Any device to produce a sudden braking effect, causing excessive water spray, reducing visibility, is prohibited.
+Any device, except mandatory sponson fin, to produce a sudden braking effect, causing excessive water spray, reducing visibility, is prohibited.

-For the boat without reinforced cockpit only; a fin to lean out from the keel (Sponson fin.) may be fixed by a pivot bolt with friction washers to inhibit rotation from water pressure and/or two bolts to inhibit rotation.
+A fin to lean out from the keel (Sponson fin.) must be fixed by a pivot bolt with friction washers to inhibit rotation from water pressure and/or two bolts to inhibit rotation.